bryangruneberg/laragoon/README.md

 # Laragoon

-This package is supported on Laravel 5.5 and above.

-It is assumed that you have amazee.io's Lagoon requirements already installed.
-See http://lagoon.rtfd.io/ for details.

-It is assumed that you have a Laravel app already running.

 ## Introduction
 This package provides a simple way to run a Laravel app on the wonderful amazee.io Lagoon infrastructure.